Arthur Brown's killer jailed for life: 'All my daughter has of her father are stories'

 Hate and bitterness now fills Lisa when she thinks of the man "who crept up behind my son and took his life".

-"My pain will last until my last breath on this earth," she said.
+"My pain will last until my last breath on this earth," she said, addressing the killer.
 "I will never forgive you for taking my son's life, never, you are evil and you do not deserve a good life ...
-I pray you suffer for you act of cowardice."
+I pray you suffer for your act of cowardice."

 Arthur, however, knew his killer through mutual associates, court documents released to the Herald show.